michaelg-123/MRI-Cirrhosis-Classification/README.md

 # MRI-Cirrhosis-Classification

-This project uses the CirrMRI600+ dataset, which includes T1- and T2-weighted liver MRI scans and corresponding segmentations for radiomics-based cirrhosis classification.
+This project uses the CirrMRI600+ dataset, which includes T1- and T2-weighted liver MRI scans and corresponding segmentations masks.
 The dataset was developed and released by Northwestern's Bagci Lab.

 Download Link: https://osf.io/cuk24/